stevedonovan/Lake/doc/index.md

     default {lua,luac}

 then all subsequent C target types will use these defines.
 Defaults are used if the corresponding field has not been explicitly defined; nothing clever like merging values occurs.

 This does work, but it is not yet cross-platform.
 Usually on Windows we build a DLL rather than a static library, and link 'lua.exe' against that - except for 'luac.exe' which is always statically linked.
 And it's often useful to have Lua as a shared library on Unix.

-There are several globals available to lakefiles which are useful for making platform decisions. `PLAT` is either 'Windows' or the result of `uname -a`; `WINDOWS` is true if `PLAT=='Windows'` and `CC` is the actual compiler used.
+There are several globals available to lakefiles which are useful for making platform decisions.
+`PLAT` is either 'Windows' or the result of `uname -a`; `WINDOWS` is true if `PLAT=='Windows'` and `CC` is the actual compiler used.

+Later I will discuss a more complete build for Lua that uses this information to give a result more appropriate to the platform.

 ## Basics

 ### Targets and Dependencies

 Building software and preparing websites both involve tools which take input files and convert them to output files.
 For example, a task may involve resizing original images and converting Markdown files into HTML.
 It's easy enough to write scripts which explicitly apply the desired tool to given files, but this can involve extra work for the user and potentially much redundant processing by the computer.
 Hundreds of images take a while to be processed, and it's irritating and unnecessary to do this everytime a new image is added.

 You only want to convert files which have changed, and this is the role of dependency-tracking tools like `make` .
 The output files are called the _targets_, and each target depends on one or more input files, which are called _prerequisites_ in `make` terminology, or simply _dependencies_ in `lake`.

-Just as the instructions for `make` are contained inside _makefiles_, the equivalent files for `lake` are called _lakefiles_.
-When `lake` is run without any parameters, it will look for `lakefile` or `lakefile.lua`.
+Just as the instructions for `make` are contained inside _makefiles_, the equivalent files for Lake are called _lakefiles_.
+When Lake is run without any parameters, it will look for `lakefile` or `lakefile.lua`.
 Lakefiles are Lua scripts which can use the full power of the language, but typically a lakefile is organized around explicit targets and dependencies.

 The basic function `target` connects an output fille, the required files (or dependencies) and the command or function needed to produce that output.

     target('sgm.bak','sgm.c','copy $(DEPENDS) $(TARGET)')

-Given a called `lakefile` with this line, the `lake` command gives the following output when executed twice:
+Given a called `lakefile` with this line, the Lake command gives the following output when executed
+twice:

     D:\dev\app>lake
     copy sgm.c sgm.bak